 Many communities have agencies with special counsellors to help young people.
 Counsellors can answer questions and give advice about pregnancy, drugs, sexually transmitted diseases (STDs), and other problems.
-For help, contact the nearest public health unit.
-Look in the blue pages of the telephone book after the Government of British Columbia section, under Health Authorities.

-There are community agencies to help children and young people.
-Big Sisters and Big Brothers match an adult with a child.
+There are also community agencies to help children and young people.
+Big Sisters and Big Brothers match an adult and a child.
 The adult acts like an older sister or brother to the child.
-For information, visit www.bigbrothersbigsisters.ca.
-Look for "Find us in your community" at the bottom of the page.